HuyTu7/FSS17/hw1/README.md

 Read each line, kill whitepsace and anything after comment characters (`#`), break each line on comma, read rows into a list of lists (one list per row), converting strings to numbers where appropriate.
 Note that some column headers contain `?`: all such columns should be ignored.

+Your code should contain checks for bad lines (and bad lines should be skipped over); i.e. symbols where numbers should be and wrong number of cells (we will say that row1 has the “right” length).

 ### Files:

 _ `readcsv.py`: python file to execute the work for this assignment